 I didn’t really intend to grow as many banana peppers as I did.
 It was kind of a happy accident.
 Here’s the story.
 In the past seven or eight years of gardening, we have always tried to grow peppers.
 Living in a Northern climate, we knew we had to start them early and inside in order to get a harvest of peppers.
 In years past, a few weeks before I started tomato seedlings, I would start our peppers.
 The plants sat on windowsills and grew until the small seedlings could be planted outside.
 We would tend our little pepper plants but would only get 2 or 3 peppers per plant, typically in mid to late September, before a frost would come along and put a stop to that.

 Fast forward to this year.
-I wanted to can the banana peppers for the winter, factored in the 2 or 3 peppers I anticipated getting from each plant, then determined I would need about 60-ish plants to get about two-dozen jars worth.
-What I didn’t factor in what the grow light system would do.
+I wanted to can the banana peppers for the winter, factored in the 2 or 3 peppers I anticipated getting from each plant and then determined I would need about 60-ish plants to get about two dozen jars worth.
+What I didn’t factor in was what the grow light system would do.

 I started my peppers mid to late February like I did the year before not anticipating the grow lights would make the plants grow SO…MUCH…BIGGER.
 And bigger they grew.
 I definitely started them too early since I was transplanting them outside at over a foot tall with blossoms on them.

 We have had prolific harvests of peppers this year with each doing so well.
 In total, I have picked hundreds of peppers, barely keeping up with how much each plant produces.
 There are already about 30 jars of pickled banana peppers on the shelf with a few more canning rounds to go.
 It’s almost a good thing we’ve had so many exploding canning jars.
 Almost.

 Kids Love Gardening Too